Pennsylvania Trout Stamp Cost: Permits, Prices, and Who Needs One

 trout permit fishing regulations

-If you plan to fish for trout in Pennsylvania, you must carry a Trout Permit printed on your fishing license; it costs $14.97 for anglers aged 16 and older and isn’t required for persons under 16, disabled individuals, or holders of a 1‑Day Tourist license.
+If you plan to fish for trout in Pennsylvania, you must carry a Trout Permit printed on your fishing license.
+It costs $14.97 for anglers aged 16 and older.
+Persons under 16, disabled individuals, and holders of a 1-Day Tourist license do not need it.

-Permit eligibility criteria are explicit: residents and nonresidents 16+ must obtain the permit, while minors under 16, certified disabled anglers, and 1‑Day Tourist license holders are exempt from the trout permit requirement.
+Residents and nonresidents who are 16 and older must both obtain the permit.
+Minors under 16, certified disabled anglers, and 1-Day Tourist license holders are exempt.

-Fishing Lake Erie needs its own Lake Erie Permit ($9.97) or get the $15.97 Combination Trout/Lake Erie Permit.
+Fishing Lake Erie?
+You’ll need its own Lake Erie Permit ($9.97), or get the $15.97 Combination Trout/Lake Erie Permit to cover both.

-You’re responsible for carrying the correct permit combination to remain compliant with state fishing rules.
+Make sure you carry the correct permit combination to stay compliant with state fishing rules.

 Cost Breakdown for Residents and Non-Residents